-Here are three love poems I wrote last year.
-All of them based on real life love stories.
-The second poem is my mother and father’s love story.
+Here are two love poems I wrote last in 2014.
+They are based on real life love stories.
+The second poem is from my mother and father’s love story.

 “Man alive that’s good banana bread” you said.